qubist/pupa/README.md

 ### Requirements

-Pupa depends on
+Pupate depends on

 * something

 Do stuff to install it.

-Do something to run Pupa and make sure it's working
+Do something to run Pupate and make sure it's working

 ## Usage

 ### Overview

 two folders, `larva` and `imago`. text documents go in `larva`, along with some options.
-Running Pupa generates a site in `imago`
+Running Pupate generates a site in `imago`

 ```
-pupa
+pupate
 ├── larva
 │   ├── entries
 │   │   └── soup.txt